CodeYourFuture/syllabus/docs/html-css/week-2/mentors.md

 ## Overview

-This outline provides tips to help mentors guide students to the best answers or outcomes for the lesson topics and exercises.
+This outline provides tips to help mentors guide trainees to the best answers or outcomes for the lesson topics and exercises.

 ### Articles